Valeant senior official leaves amid Allergan takeover battle

-BRIEF-Nexpoint Credit Strategies fund announces rights offering, extension of share repurchase program

-* Nexpoint Credit Strategies fund announces rights offering and extension of share repurchase program

-June 14 An executive vice-president of Valeant Pharmaceuticals International Inc will leave the company, even as the Canadian drugmaker fends off criticism about management turnover from its takeover target Allergan Inc .
+An executive vice-president of Valeant Pharmaceuticals International Inc (VRX.TO) will leave the company, even as the Canadian drugmaker fends off criticism about management turnover from its takeover target Allergan Inc (AGN.N).

 Executive vice-president and company group chairman Ryan Weldon will leave, Valeant confirmed late on Friday after inquiries by Reuters.
 Like Chief Executive Mike Pearson, Weldon previously worked for management consulting firm McKinsey & Co.

-Valeant said Weldon's departure was planned, and takes effect after it completes a $1.4 billion sale of several injectable treatments to Nestle SA.
+Valeant said Weldon's departure was planned, and takes effect after it completes a $1.4 billion sale of several injectable treatments to Nestle SA NESN.VX.
 The sale was made to allay potential anti-trust concerns about Valeant's takeover bid for Allergan.

 "Although his leadership will be missed, the company has created and developed a strong management team and I am confident Ryan will assist us successfully through this transition period," Pearson said in a statement.